The ultimate guide to safety stock

 What the equation does is define the amount of safety stock you need relative to three things:

-1. The lead time.
+- The lead time.
 This is intuitive.
-If you can get something the next day you will need less safety stock than if it will take 3 months to arrive
+If you can get something the next day you need less safety stock than if it takes 3 months

-2. The absolute variance in demand.
-So if demand fluctuates between 100 and 200 units you will need more safety stock than if it fluctuates between 100 and 120 units
+- The absolute variance in demand.
+If demand fluctuates between 100 and 200 units you need more safety stock than if it fluctuates between 100 and 120 units

 The example given above only allows for variability on the demand side.
 If you also want to factor in supply-side variability, you can use a modified version of the equation: